Debuting in 2019, the Tesla Model 3 is the best-selling electric car in Australia (and globally).

 The Tesla Model 3 RWD’s battery pack uses the LFP chemistry which Tesla recommends charging to 100% at least once per week.
 Tesla recommends setting the charge limit to 100% for daily use.

-The Long Range and Performance variants uses a different chemistry referred to as NMC.
-The Tesla Model Y owners manual recommends setting the charge limit to 90% for daily use.
+The Tesla Model 3 Long Range and Performance variants uses a different chemistry referred to as NMC.
+The Tesla Model Y owner's manual recommends setting the charge limit to 90% for daily use.
 This will minimise degradation and preserve the longevity of the battery.

 Occasional charging of the battery to 100% to maximise the car's range for longer trips and should not cause significant degradation of the battery.